Ernest Hemingway: Paris

 During his first 20 months in Paris, Hemingway filed 88 stories for the Toronto Star newspaper.
 He covered the Greco-Turkish War, where he witnessed the burning of Smyrna, and wrote travel pieces such as "Tuna Fishing in Spain" and "Trout Fishing All Across Europe: Spain Has the Best, Then Germany".
 Almost all his fiction and short stories were lost, when in December 1922 as she was traveling to join him in Geneva, Hadley lost a suitcase filled with his manuscripts at the train station Gare de Lyon.
 He was devastated and furious.
-Nine months later the couple returned to Toronto, where their son John Hadley Nicanor was born on October 10, 1923.
+Nine months later, the couple returned to Toronto, where their son John Hadley Nicanor was born on October 10, 1923.
 During their absence, Hemingway's first book, Three Stories and Ten Poems, was published in Paris.
-All that remained after the loss of the suitcase were two of the stories the volume contained; he wrote the third story early in 1923 while in Italy.
+After the loss of the suitcase, only two of the stories remained; he wrote the third early in 1923 while in Italy.
 A few months later, in our time (without capitals) was produced in Paris.
-The small volume included 18 vignettes, a dozen of which he wrote the previous summer during his first visit to Spain, where he discovered the thrill of the corrida.
-He considered Toronto boring, missed Paris, and wanted to return to the life of a writer, rather than live the life of a journalist.
+The small volume included 18 vignettes, a dozen of which had been written the previous summer during his first visit to Spain, where he discovered the thrill of the corrida.
+He considered Toronto boring, missed Paris, and wanted to return to life as a writer rather than live as a journalist.

-Hemingway, Hadley, and their son (nicknamed Bumby) returned to Paris in January 1924 and moved into an apartment on the rue Notre-Dame des Champs.
+Hemingway, Hadley and their son (nicknamed Bumby) returned to Paris in January 1924 and to an apartment on the rue Notre-Dame des Champs.
 Hemingway helped Ford Madox Ford edit The Transatlantic Review, which published works by Pound, John Dos Passos, Baroness Elsa von Freytag-Loringhoven, and Stein, as well as some of Hemingway's own early stories such as "Indian Camp".
 When Hemingway's first collection of stories, In Our Time, was published in 1925, the dust jacket bore comments from Ford.
 "Indian Camp" received considerable praise; Ford saw it as an important early story by a young writer, and critics in the United States praised Hemingway for reinvigorating the short-story genre with his crisp style and use of declarative sentences.
 Six months earlier, Hemingway had met F. Scott Fitzgerald, and the pair formed a friendship of "admiration and hostility".
 Fitzgerald had published The Great Gatsby the same year: Hemingway read it, liked it, and decided his next work had to be a novel.